ABOUT THE HERD

 No, the cattle drive operates twice daily with precision to ensure the safety of our guests.
 We do not allow unfamiliar elements that can disrupt the routine of our majestic longhorn cattle.

-Can I ride a horse with the cattle?
+Can I ride a horse in / with the cattle?
 What if I am an experienced rider?

-Thank you for your interest in the Herd program.
 For the safety of our visitors and our team, policy and procedure permit only Fort Worth Herd staff to ride in the twice-daily cattle drive and handle our horses and longhorns.
 Thank you for appreciating the technical aspects of operating this unique cultural attraction.
-We invite you to visit the Stockyards at your convenience.

 Does the Fort Worth Herd make special appearances?